ppeelen/TeslaSwift/README.md

 ```

 ## Vehicle data
-Example on how to get a list of vehicles with promiseKit
+Example on how to get a list of vehicles

 ```swift